Tree-based Focused Web Crawling with Reinforcement Learning: Problem and Method Overview

 The initial state $S_0 = g_0$ consists of the seed URLs.
-A final state is not naturally defined since crawling is a non episodic problem, where maximal rewards are ideally observed most of the time.
-Assuming that the crawling process stops after $T$ timesteps, $g_T$ is the final state.
+A final state is not naturally defined since crawling is an infinite-horizon problem.
+Assuming that the crawling process stops after $T$ time steps, $g_T$ is the final state.

-From all the above, unlike previous approaches that regard action selection to be related to URL relevance estimation, to our knowledge, our approach is the first to preserve the successive order of state transitions by always selecting actions that are explicitly available in the current state.
-Also, observe that in our MDP, given a timestep $t$, selecting a $(path(\tau), u)$ from $F_t$ is equivalent to selecting action $(u^{(\tau)},u)$ from $\tilde{A}_t$.
-Recall that $\tilde{A}_t$ is the set of all available actions at timestep $t$.
+From all the above, unlike previous approaches that regard action selection to be related to URL relevance estimation, to our knowledge, our approach is the first to both expand multiple web paths of the Web graph and preserve the successive order of state transitions by always selecting actions that are explicitly available in the current state.
+Also, observe that in our MDP, given a time step $t$, selecting a $(path(\tau), u)$ from $F_t$ is equivalent to selecting action $(u^{(\tau)},u)$ from ${A}_t$.
+Recall that ${A}_t$ is the set of all available actions at time step $t$.
 Now we can match these actions to the elements of frontier $F_t$ with URLs not in closure $C_t$.
-Therefore, we can relate the traditional use of the frontier to the action set of an RL focused crawler agent for all timesteps.
+Therefore, we can relate the traditional use of the frontier to the action set of an RL focused crawler agent for all time steps.

 The agent aims to maximize the expected discounted cumulative reward, which is formulated as $G_t = \sum_{\tau=t}^{\infty}\gamma^{\tau-t}r_{\tau}$.
 Here, $\gamma \in [0,1]$ is a discount factor which is used for trading-off the importance of immediate and future rewards.
 Under a stochastic policy $\pi$, the Q-function of a state-action pair $(s,a)$ is defined as follows